DavidMcLaughlin208/PixelSorting/docs/index.md

 ### Installation

--Download the zip folder in the Releases section.
+* Download the zip folder in the Releases section.
--Unzip the folder to a location on your computer.
+* Unzip the folder to a location on your computer.
+* Open the folder
--Open the folder and you will see something like this -All images and videos you want to be able to load into the application will need to be placed in the `data/images` folder (this can be done when the application is open as well)
+* All images and videos you want to be able to load into the application will need to be placed in the `data/images` folder (this can be done when the application is open as well)
--All mask images will need to be placed in the `data/images/masks` folder -At the base folder double click the PixelSortium.exe file to launch the application
+* All mask images will need to be placed in the `data/images/masks` folder
+* At the base folder double click the PixelSortium.exe file to launch the application

 ### Error on start up

-If you encounter the following error: `The code execution could not proceed because (LIBRARYNAME).dll was not found.
+If you encounter the following error when launching the app: `The code execution could not proceed because (LIBRARYNAME).dll was not found.
 Reinstalling the program may fix the problem.`

-Then you need to ensure you have the latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed
+This is caused due to not having the latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed

 ----